 Assembly plant closures

 New Zealand’s car assembly industry grew largely as a result of protectionism – tariffs and import licensing that discouraged imports of assembled cars.
-By the 1980s the government realised that it was cheaper and more efficient for cars to be assembled in the country where they were made.
+By the 1980s the government had realised that it would be cheaper and more efficient for cars to be assembled in the country in which their main components were made.

 Todd Motors’ Porirua plant was sold to Mitsubishi in 1987, the last of the assemblers to be taken over by the parent company.
 With continuous efficiency improvements, it lasted another 11 years before closing.